 Straight from the supermarket was by far the worst method.
 Within a few days the herbs had started to show signs of rotting, and after a couple weeks, they were reduced to a slimy, unidentifiable mess at the bottom of the bag.

-Wrapped in a dry paper towel in a zipper-lock bag proved the most effective method for hardy herbs, like rosemary, thyme, and sage.
+Wrapped in a damp paper towel in a zipper-lock bag proved the most effective method for hardy herbs, like rosemary, thyme, and sage.
 Surprisingly, it was also the best method for tender chives.

 Stored upright with water, like flowers, was by far the best for tender herbs like cilantro and parsley.
 It's important to note that keeping the tops of those herbs tightly covered by placing an overturned zipper-lock bag over them and sealing it against the base of the jar was also an essential step in keeping them fresh.

 The only downside of the method?
 It takes up a lot of vertical space, and, more importantly, there's a real risk of accidentally knocking the container of herbs over as you fish around in the fridge.
 More than once, I had to clean up accidental water spills after knocking over herbs while reaching behind them.

 The solution?
 I use one-quart plastic deli containers with lids, or quart-size glass jars.
 By putting an inch of water at the bottom, placing the stem ends of your herbs down into the water, then folding the leaves over, you can seal up the jar and store your herbs for weeks (or even months, if you're lucky!).

 And the best part is, there's no chance of a spill.

 Alternative Storage Methods: Drying and Freezing

 Sometimes you end up with more herbs than you know what to do with.
 In these cases, the herbs can be dried or frozen for future use.
 Dried herbs can be used just like the dried herbs you buy at the supermarket; they're best reserved for applications like spice rubs or long-cooked stews and sauces.
 You can dry herbs in the microwave following our guide to drying herbs.